wp-plugins/odyssey-content-team-manager/readme.txt

 == Frequently Asked Questions ==

-= I installed the plugin but I don’t see anything on top section of the Dashboard, what’s going on? =
+= I installed the plugin but I don't see anything on top section of the Dashboard, what's going on? =

 Odyssey CTM only tracks asset types created after all tasks for an ideas are done and the idea itself is published.
 Once any task with type equal to Editing is completed, the plugin will start tracking the number of editorial error fixes your team as completed.